 Our continued funding and provision of cycle training through the 'Bikeability' scheme is an ongoing promotion of this vital skill along with its health benefits for our year 6 pupils.

-Year 6 pupils take advantage of the OAA provision at our annual Residential trip in June (Sadly cancelled due to COVID 19 in 2020 but back again in June 2021) where they face a variety of challenges; team building activities; water sports and fitness related exercise.
+Year 6 pupils take advantage of the OAA provision at our annual Residential trip in May, where they face a variety of challenges; team building activities; water sports and fitness related exercise.